mjsuhonos/cannif/README.md

 ### evaluation

 Projects can be evaluated by uploading an evaluation corpus file.
-Evluation is started in the background.
+Evaluation is started in the background.
 When a project has been evaluated, metrics will appear in both the project details and in a series of comparative charts.

 Cannif looks for evaluation information in the `data/eval` directory.
 JSON files in the Annif `--metrics-file` format will be used if they match the name of a project_id.